LukeGrahamLandry/franca/README.md

 ## Features

 The main gimmick is full compile-time code execution: anything you can do at runtime, you can do at comptime.
 Comptime code doesn't run in an interpreter.
 It's JITted to machine code by the same backend as the rest of your program.
 Supporting that while also allowing cross compilation and reproducible builds is... nontrivial, but it mostly works.
-Comptime code can dynamically allocate memory (and generate code).
+Comptime code can dynamically allocate memory, make syscalls, and generate code.
 Any data structures that are reachable from runtime code will automatically be included in the final binary.

 - macros are functions that run at compile time, call compiler apis, and return ast nodes